raguay/MyNotes/Sermon. Dispensation of Grace.md

       1. It is fully a work of God in Paul's life
       2. Paul simply allows God to work through him to perform that which only God can do.
 2. We have been given a **dispensation** of grace too!
-   1. Deserving judgment, we have recieved forgiveness by grace
+   1. Deserving judgment, we have received forgiveness by grace
    2. God has called us to give this same grace to others